THE VFA PIONEER HISTORIES PROJECT

 JW: Any final thoughts?

 CSW: I feel so honored to be asked to tell my story.
 It feels very self-centered, but thank you.
-It also reminds me of how lucky I’ve been to be able to grow, and to continue to grow, which is why I like still being involved in AEUW, in Miriam’s Kitchen, because curing homelessness is like one of those issues that you wonder, When will we ever figure it out?
+It also reminds me of how lucky I’ve been to be able to grow, and to continue to grow, which is why I like still being involved in AAUW, in Miriam’s Kitchen, because curing homelessness is like one of those issues that you wonder, When will we ever figure it out?
 And I feel a lot of that has come from the experience that I’ve gotten with the support of women.